pitt-crc/lmod_tracking/README.md

 # LMOD Usage Tracking
 [![](https://app.codacy.com/project/badge/Grade/da5fd23a62874c989f9b80ba201af924)](https://app.codacy.com/gh/pitt-crc/lmod_tracking/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

 Lmod provides [official support](https://lmod.readthedocs.io/en/latest/300_tracking_load.html) for tracking module usage via the system log.
 This repository provides scripts and utilities for ingesting the resulting log data into a MySQL database.

 ## Setup Instructions

-The following instructions assume the following conditions are already met:

-- Lmod logging is already configured and running on your cluster.
+It is assumed you already have a running MySQL server and Lmod logging is configured on your cluster.

-- A MySQL server is already installed and configured with valid user credentials.
-- The necessary Python requirements have been installed in your working environment (`pip install -r requirements.txt`).
+If you don't want to read the full instructions (even though you really should), here is a high level summary:
+1. Make sure your system logs are formatted properly
+2. Create a new database and use the `create_tables.sql` script to establish the database schema
+3. Create new database credentials and stash them in a `db.cnf` file
+4. Run the `update_db.sh` as often as is necessary to ingest new log records into the database

-### Lmod Logging
+### Configuring Lmod Logging

 Lmod facilitates usage tracking by logging module loads to the system log.
 This project assumes Lmod log messages are written using the following format: